IrisS23/AKT-image-classification-pc-or-laptop/README.md

 ## Docker
 - Navigate to main directory of the repository
 - Run command:
-`docker run -it --rm -v ${PWD}:/tf/notebooks -p 8888:8888 tensorflow/tensorflow:latest-jupyter`
+`docker run -it --rm -v ${PWD}:/home/jovyan/work -p 8888:8888 jupyter/tensorflow-notebook`

+(docker image `tensorflow/tensorflow:latest-jupyter` does not work because `scipy` is not installed)